ggonnella/textformats/manuals/CLI.md

 or `-f`, only datatypes not yet present in the testfile are used.
 This can be used for complementing a test file after new definitions are added to a specification.

-### Running single tests from the command line

-The tool `tf_test` can be used for running single tests from the command line.
-Generally this is not required for the user, thus `tf_test` can be considered a developer tool.
-See the manual page of `tf_test` for more information about its interface.

 ## Datatype definitions